Purpose

 Limitations and considerations

-- The matching rule of
+- The matching rules of

-- The matching rule of
+- The matching rules of

 Syntax

-/* Create an outline by using FORMAT_SQL_TEXT. */
+/* Create an outline using FORMAT_SQL_TEXT */

 CREATE [OR REPLACE] FORMAT OUTLINE outline_name ON format_stmt [ TO format_target_stmt ]

-/* Create an outline by using FORMAT_SQL_ID. */
+/* Create an outline using FORMAT_SQL_ID */

 CREATE [OR REPLACE] FORMAT OUTLINE outline_name ON format_sql_id USING HINT hint;